-One cannot overlook the virtues of a good custardy, runny yolk — truly a gift from nature.
+One cannot overlook the virtues of a custardy, runny egg yolk — it’s truly a gift from nature.
 Whether you want a soft-boiled egg to dip your toast sticks in, or to top off a salad — timing is the key to getting that egg just right.
+Here’s how to boil an egg.

 The ideal soft-boiled egg will have a fully cooked white and a runny centre.
 There are two schools of thought on how to achieve this.
 The first, I’ll refer to as the boil and rest method.
 The second I’ll refer to as the six-minute egg.
 I’ve put both methods to the test to see which fares best.

 On the flip-side, the six-minute egg had great results.
 By exposing the egg to a more moderate and consistent heat, the egg white was fully cooked and not rubbery at all.
-In the image above, the eggs were cooked for five, six and seven minutes from left to right.
-The five-minute egg still had translucent whites, therefore undercooked.
+In the image above, the eggs were cooked for six, seven, nine and twelve minutes (clockwise from top left).
+A five-minute egg will still have translucent whites, and therefore be undercooked.
 The seven-minute egg (on the right) had a layer of cooked yolk next to the white — therefore overcooked.
 So the conclusion is, the six-minute egg is the perfect soft boiled egg!